-Kyrgyz Visa Update
+Kyrgyz Visa and Registration Reminder

 On March 14, the Department of State authorized the departure from any diplomatic or consular post in the world of US personnel and family members who have been medically determined to be at higher risk of a poor outcome if exposed to COVID-19.

 In response to the ongoing COVID-19 outbreak the Peace Corps have evacuated all their Volunteers from Kyrgyzstan.

 Effective March 26, U.S. Embassy Bishkek has suspended routine consular services.
 For emergency American Citizens Services, including emergency passports, please send an email to firstname.lastname@example.org

 The Department of State has issued a Global Level 4 Health Advisory for COVID-19.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Global COVID-19 Outbreak Notice.